-56. The sum of items 2.a.(1) through 2.c, 0.1 times 2.d.(1), 0.2 times 2.d.(2), 0.5 times 2.d.(3), and 2.d.(4).
+54. The sum of items 2.a.(1) through 2.c, 0.1 times 2.d.(1), 0.2 times 2.d.(2), 0.5 times 2.d.(3), and 2.d.(4).
 Note that regulatory adjustments (item 2.e) are not removed from the indicator.

-2.5 Interconnectedness Indicators
+4.3.
+Interconnectedness Indicators

-- 57. For the purpose of the interconnectedness indicators, financial institutions are defined as including banks (and other deposit-taking institutions), bank holding companies, securities dealers (including institutions that are strictly securities brokers), insurance companies, mutual funds, hedge funds, pension funds, investment banks and central counterparties (CCPs).
-Central banks and other public sector bodies (eg multilateral development banks) are excluded, but state-owned commercial banks are included.
-Stock exchanges are not included, though most stock exchanges have subsidiaries that are considered financial institutions (eg securities dealers and CCPs). - 58.
-In determining whether a transaction is with other financial institutions (ie financial institutions outside of the reporting group), do not adopt a look-through approach.
-Instead, report figures based on the immediate counterparty.
-Note that only sections 3 and 4 relate to intra-financial system activity; section 5 captures the securities issued by the bank.
+55. For the purpose of the interconnectedness indicators, financial institutions are defined as including banks (and other deposit-taking institutions), bank holding companies, securities dealers (including institutions that are strictly securities brokers), insurance companies, mutual funds, hedge funds, pension funds, investment banks and central counterparties (CCPs).
+Central banks and other public sector bodies (e.g. multilateral development banks) are excluded, but state-owned commercial banks are included.
+Stock exchanges are not included, though most stock exchanges have subsidiaries that are considered financial institutions (e.g. securities dealers and CCPs).